Torrenal/Covid-19-Maps/README.md

 ## Todo list:
 * Fix holes in the map.
 Just having a high res mask of the US using the equirectangular projection would be great, but I may need to just directly mark those regions as "In Bounds".
 * Automate all the things.
 I'm lazy, I'd like programs to build and update the maps for me.
-That's fine, I'm good at automating things, but like all tasks, automation takes time.
+That's fine, I'm good at automating things, but like all tasks, automation takes effort, and effort needs time.
 * More maps - the point of this project isn't to show the bad, but it had to start somewhere.
-More maps is where this project will hit it's goals.
+More maps is where this project will hit its primary goals.

 ## Suggestions
 I'm open to suggestions, just open issues with them.
 If they include reasonable solutions, there's a better chance